tomerkeisar/Product-Oriented/README.md

         </template>
     </ul>
 ```

-this code generate to do list
+## 3.Show the time

-## 3. To display the time write this code
+To display the time write this code
 ```html
  <div auto-logic="yes"
      logic="var self= this;setInterval(function(){self.output=new Date().toLocaleTimeString()},1000)">